The Mitten Tree Story-related Math Activities for Preschoolers

 Matching Activity

 The Mitten Tree Math Pack includes two pages with 24 tiles that have 12 pairs of mittens.
-Invite the children to find and put together the matching pair of mittens.
+Invite the children to find and match the pairs of mittens.

 • Count how many mittens are in total.